programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 We will start by exploring the data for cities in six EU countries: Germany, France, Portugal, Poland, Hungary, and Bulgaria (three Western European countries and three Eastern European countries).
 The tibble you saw above called `eudata` contains this data in 12 variables and 13081 rows.

 The tibble contains comprehensive information combining urban and demographic data about sister-city relationships.
 The urban data includes information about both origin and destination cities (`origincity`, `destinationcity`), their respective countries (`origincountry`, `destinationcountry`), and their geographical coordinates (`originlat`, `originlong`, `destinationlat`, `destinationlong`).
 It also contains information about the distance between paired cities (`dist`) and their administrative relationship status (`eu`).
-For demographic analysis, we have population data for both origin and destination cities (`originpopulation`, `destinationpopulation`).
+For demographic analysis, we have the population size of both origin and destination cities (`originpopulation`, `destinationpopulation`).
 This combination of data types should allow us to explore how city characteristics and population patterns influence partnerships.

 ## Creating Your First Graph